-GMB Balloting Strike Action Over Labour Party Redundancies
+GMB and Unite Balloting Strike Action Over Labour Party Redundancies

 Unite and GMB are balloting strike action after plans to reorganise the Labour Party were announced to staff on Tuesday.
-The cuts would result in approximately 90 redundancies.
-Labour’s finances have been wrecked after they were forced to fight three general elections in six years and participate series of expensive legal cases.
+The proposed cuts would result in approximately 90 redundancies.
+Labour’s finances have been wrecked after they were forced to fight three general elections in six years and participate in a series of expensive legal cases.
 No wonder the public is reluctant to trust Labour with the British economy…

 London region organiser for the GMB Vaughan West said: